-If you employ public workers in California using AI, you must notify them about AI's role in their work or face potential penalties.
+If you are a public employer in California planning to use generative AI, you must notify employee organizations 45 days in advance or face potential disputes.

 What do these statuses mean? ▼